2018 United States House of Representatives elections in Pennsylvania: District 17

 The former 17th district was in Northeastern Pennsylvania, but the new 17th district consists of suburbs west of Pittsburgh.
-The district overlaps with parts of the former 12th district, which is represented by Republican Keith Rothfus.
-Rothfus has held office since 2013, and ran for reelection in the new 17th.
+The district overlaps with parts of the former 12th district, which was represented by Republican Keith Rothfus.
+Rothfus had held office since 2013, and ran for reelection in the new 17th.

 The new map drew the home of Democrat Conor Lamb, who won a special election for the old 18th District, into the new 17th.
 The 17th is far less Republican than its predecessor, and voted for Democrats downballot, leading to speculation that Lamb would run for a full term in the 17th regardless of the special election result.
 On March 14, Democratic officials in Beaver County, which is entirely within the 17th, received a written request from Lamb for their endorsement in the 2018 general election.
 On March 20, Lamb formally filed to run for a full term in the 17th.